-Weather: Strong winds on the Auckland Harbour Bridge early today
+Strong gusts in Auckland could close harbour bridge today

 - Fog blankets Auckland, delays flight ahead of this weekend's weather bomb - NZ Herald

 Aucklanders are waking up to showers this morning.
-Strong westerly winds are also on the forecast, the MetService says.
+Strong westerly winds are also on the forecast, MetService says.

 Gusts of up to 48km/h are on the cards too.
-A temperature high of 16C is expected today.
+A high of 16C is expected.

-But at 6.30am, the temperature outside was feeling more like "three layers" and one windproof garment kind of weather, the MetService said.
+But at 6.30am, the temperature outside was feeling more like "three layers" and one windproof garment kind of weather, MetService said.